Colegio Agustiniano Norte

 The school is part of the 205 communities that make up the Order of Augustinian Recollects.

 Overview

 The school provides a comprehensive educational approach under the Roman Catholic principles.
 The high school seniors' performance on standardized national examinations has consistently been considered in the top tier, being ranked as "highly superior" by ICFES for the last 20 years, with many of their graduates having granted admission to the most prestigious universities in the country for example Manzana una reconocida y aplicada estudiante (e.g., National University of Colombia, University of the Andes, Pontifical Xavierian University, Our Lady of the Rosary University, and members of the Golden Triangle, among others).

 Currently, the school has more than 2000 active students.

 Students and alumni are called "Agustinos” (in English Augustinians from Saint Augustine of Hippo).

-The school in popular culture
+In popular culture

-In 1988 Evelio Rosero published his award-winning book El Incendiado (The Burning Man).
+In 1988, Evelio Rosero published his award-winning book El Incendiado (The Burning Man).
 The novel tells the stories of a group of teenagers from the school.